 If you or a loved one has suffered injuries due to workplace hazards and/or employer negligence, our construction site accident attorneys are here to help you navigate your legal options.

 More than 100 construction workers were killed during the construction of the Hoover Dam in the 1930s.
 Eleven workers were killed during the construction of the Golden Gate Bridge that same decade.
 Thankfully, today’s construction sites are safer than they were eighty years ago.

-Nonetheless, in terms of fatalities, construction laborer continues to be one of the most dangerous jobs in the U.S. In fact, each year, one in ten construction site workers suffers some form of on-the-job injury.
+Nonetheless, in terms of fatalities, construction labor continues to be one of the most dangerous jobs in the U.S. In fact, each year, one in ten construction site workers suffers some form of an on-the-job injury.
 And every year, more than 1,000 workers are killed on construction sites.
 Many construction site accidents involve:

 - Falls from scaffolding

 - Fires and explosions

 - Building collapses

 - Faulty tools or equipment

 Construction site accidents are often caused by overworked and under-trained employees, crowded construction sites and faulty equipment.
 Tight construction timelines can often lead companies to cut corners when it comes to safety.
 Builders faced with cost overruns may scrimp on needed safety equipment.

 When a worker is injured or killed in a construction site accident, property owners, employers, architects, manufacturers, and insurance companies may often be held responsible for: